mienaikoe/ziyu/Chapters/1-6-Chapter6.md

 "Stay with me.
 Just for one more minute."

-She looked at me for a bit, then hung her lantern on a cell bar and held me through the bars.
-They smelled like piss and felt like rust, but I didnt mind.
+She looked at me for a bit, then hung her lantern on a hook in the wall and held my hand through the hole.
+This place smelled like piss and rust, but I didnt mind.
 I chose this woman and she chose me.

 "I love you, Liffa.
 Kipnu would say it too if he were here."

 "I know.
 You're here."

-I lifted my head and gazed at her through the bars.
+I lifted my head and gazed at her through the hole in the wall.

 "I love you too."

-She smiled, lost in the moment as well.

-"I know."